 What Do Snickerdoodles Taste Like?

-That cinnamon sugar coating on the outside and the sweet tender inside is what makes a snickerdoodle a classic yummy cookie.
 Snickerdoodles taste like cinnamon and sugar with a tangy aftertaste thanks to the cream of tartar.
 So these cookies will have less tang but the traditional cinnamon sugar flavor that we all love is still there.
+Think more buttery & like an amped up vanilla cookie.

 Baking Powder vs Cream of Tartar